ubidots/ubidots-particle/README.md

 bool send(const char* device_label, const char* device_name, PublishFlags flags);
 ```
 > @device_label, [Optional].
 The device label to send data.
 If not set, the Particle device Id will be used.
 @device_name, [Optional].
 The device name that will be created if the device does not exist in your Ubidots account.
 If not set, the device_labe input parameter will be used.
-NOTE: Device name are supported right now only through UDP/TCP.
+NOTE: Device name are supported right now only through UDP/TCP, if you use another method, the device name will be the same already setup as device label.
 @flags, [Optional], [Options] = [`PUBLIC`, `PRIVATE`, `WITH_ACK`, `NO_ACK`].
 Particle webhook flags.

 Sends all the data added using the add() method.
 Returns true if the data was sent.